yassouali/fast.ai_notes/parctical_DL/lecture3.md

 df.to_csv(f'{SUBM}subm.gz', compression='gzip', index=False)
 ```

-If we're working in a distant server, we can use `FileLink` to back a URL that you can use to download onto your computer.
+If we're working in a distant server, we can use `FileLink` to back a URL that we can use to download onto the computer.
 For submissions, or file checking etc.

 ```python
 FileLink(f'{SUBM}subm.gz')